SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 You can make correlation between the control and the rep in order to identify library bias if exists.
 We can also explore the relationships between the samples by visualizing a heatmap of the correlation matrix.
 The heatmap result corresponds to what we know about the data set.
-First, the samples in group 1 and 2 come from very different the control and the repetition, so the two groups are very different.
+First, the samples in group 1 and 2 come from the control and the repetition, so the two groups are very different.
 Second, since the samples in each group are technical replicates, the within group variance is very low.

 #### Correlation between sample and control